skybert/skybert-net/src/python/formatting-date-according-to-locale.md

 'tirsdag, 15. november 2015 04:30'
 ```

-As you can see, it's just like using `LC_ALL` and the system available
+As you can see, it's just like using `LC_ALL` on the command line.
+As
-locales on the command line.
-As long as you've set the locale, using
+long as you've set the locale, using the `locale.setlocale()` method,
-the `locale.setlocale` method, any calls to `datetime.strftime`
+any calls to `datetime.strftime()` produce output according to the
-produce output according to the locale set.
+locale set.

 Pretty nice, eh?